-Connemara Marble is a rare form of marble found in the region which is typically green-ish in colour.
-It is said to be one of the rarest forms of marble in the world due to its limited supply and dates back over 600 million years.
-The marble itself is formed when limestone is heated under pressure.
+Connemara Marble is a rare form of marble found in the region.
+It is typically greenish in colour.
+It is one of the rarest forms of marble in the world.
+Deposits date back some 600 million years!
+The marble forms when limestone is heated under pressure.
 While the colour is predominately green there are often shades of grey and brown seen throughout.
 4000 year old axes made from Connemara Marble in the Stone Age can be seen in The National Museum of Ireland.